sneakysneak/docs/pages/connector-authentication/sftp-private-key.md

 ## Private Key ##

-You need to provide the PKCS #1 RSA private key that the SFTP server knows as an _authorized_keys_ for the user.
+The PKCS #1 RSA private key that the SFTP server knows as an _authorized_key_ for the username provided.

 ````
 -----BEGIN RSA PRIVATE KEY-----